Skip to main content

 You are here: Home --> Caribbean --> Jamaica

-In Jamaica, a Caribbean country located south of Cuba, at 18 degrees north latitude, the climate is tropical, hot all year round, with a relatively cool season from December to March and a hot, muggy and rainy season from late April to October.
+In Jamaica, there is a tropical climate, hot all year round, with a relatively cool season from December to March and a hot, muggy and rainy season from late April to October.

 Rainfall mainly occurs in the form of downpours or thunderstorms.
 In almost all of Jamaica, except on the west coast (see Negril), in July there is a relative lull in precipitation, and in any case, there are two peaks in May and October, that is, at the beginning and the end of the period.